Configuring 10Web Services

 10Web provides you with an amazing SEO service which helps you improve the rank and visibility of your website on various search engines.
 It assists you in detecting and fixing all SEO errors, provides the list of search queries users made to your website, and more.
 You can enable the service with just a few clicks using 10Web Dashboard.

 Navigate to Websites section of 10Web Dashboard, hover over your WordPress site, then click Manage.
 Afterwards, click on Overview tab of SEO menu item to expand its tools.

 Firstly, you need to click Activate SEO Plugin button to enable the service.
 This action will install SEO by 10Web plugin on your WordPress site.

 SEO service retrieves notices and errors from the plugin and displays them on Overview screen of 10Web Dashboard.
 You can access Search Analytics and Search Console pages of the plugin on your WordPress site with a click.

 To receive in-depth and precise information about the indexation behavior of your website, make sure Google Authorization Code is added to SEO by 10Web plugin.

 You can also check this information from Search Analytics and Search Console tabs of 10Web Dashboard.

 Furthermore, you can authorize SEO Moz account and display corresponding statistics on 10Web Dashboard, as well as in SEO by 10Web plugin.

 Check the performance, load time, and speed insights of your WordPress site with Performance service of 10Web.
-Get full information about the behaviour of your website, and find useful tips to improve the performance of it.
+Receive comprehensive information about the behaviour of your website, and find useful tips to improve the performance of it.

 To begin using this service, click Manage on your website from 10Web Dashboard, then navigate to Performance tab.
 Press Activate Performance button to enable the service, and run a performance check on your site for the first time.